Concordium/concordium-node-sdk-js/docs/CIS2Contract.md

 );
 ```

-### Using a function for processing the transaction.
+### Create transfer transaction
-This delegates processing the transaction to a callback function.
-Typically, this function would submit the transaction through a Concordium compatible wallet, which handles signing and submitting.
+This creates a CIS-2 "transfer" transaction, that can then be submitted the transaction through a Concordium compatible wallet, which handles signing and submitting.

 ```js
 const tokenId = ''; // HEX string representing a token ID defined in the contract.